FredHutch/tfcb_2022/lectures/lecture04/README.md

 ## Class materials

 - All instructions for this lesson are links or are available in this repository.
-  - See the Tutorial section below to get started with the exercises.
+  - See the Tutorial section in the next lecture to get started with the exercises.
   - The recorded lecture and introductory slides are linked to above.

 ## Setup: Accessing a Command Line